 The Corporation's main source of revenue is tolls.
-During 2021, the Corporation repaid all debt from excess cash reserves.
-The Corporation will continue its mandate to manage toll revenue collection and to fund annual and long-term maintenance indefinitely.
+The Corporation's mandate is to manage toll revenue collection and to fund annual and long-term maintenance.

 On December 16, 2021, the Nova Scotia Governor in Council by Order in Council ("OIC") 2021- 288, amended the Highway 104 Western Alignment Regulations with respect to the classification of vehicles and exemption of vehicles registered in Nova Scotia.
-As a result, payment of tolls is no longer required for vehicles with Nova Scotia registered license plates which was effective December 16, 2021.
+As a result, payment of tolls is no longer required for vehicles with Nova Scotia registered license plates.